 * Global oil demand estimates rising

-LONDON, Sept 14 (Reuters) - Oil prices steadied on Thursday, holding on to recent gains after forecasts for stronger oil demand by the International Energy Agency (IEA).
+LONDON, Sept 14 (Reuters) - Oil prices rose on Thursday, building on recent gains after forecasts for stronger oil demand by the International Energy Agency (IEA).

-Brent has now climbed more than $10 a barrel over the last three months and is close to where it was at the beginning of the year, trading between about $55 and $57 a barrel.
+Brent has now climbed by more than $10 a barrel over the past three months and is close to where it was at the beginning of the year, trading between about $55 and $57.

-Wednesday's gains followed an IEA report which raised its estimate of 2017 world oil demand growth to 1.6 million barrels per day (bpd) from 1.5 million bpd.
+Wednesday's gains followed an IEA report that raised its estimate of 2017 world oil demand growth to 1.6 million barrels per day (bpd) from 1.5 million bpd.

-The IEA said a global oil surplus was beginning to shrink due to stronger-than-expected European and U.S. demand, as well as production declines in OPEC and non-OPEC countries.
+The IEA said that a global oil surplus was shrinking thanks to strong European and U.S. demand as well as production declines in OPEC and non-OPEC countries.

-That said, "a softer market balance is in store for next year, which should ensure an OPEC/non-OPEC deal remains in place beyond March 2018", Barclays added.
+Barclays added that a softer market balance is expected next year, which should ensure that the OPEC-led production deal remains in place beyond March.

 This week's gains came despite data showing a big build in U.S. crude inventories after Hurricane Harvey.

-Energy Information Administration figures showed a build in U.S. crude inventories last week of 5.9 million barrels, exceeding expectations.
+Data from the Energy Information Administration shows a build in U.S. crude inventories last week of 5.9 million barrels, exceeding expectations.

-U.S. gasoline stocks slumped 8.4 million barrels, the largest weekly decline since the data began in 1990.
-U.S. gasoline futures extended declines on Thursday as demand was expected to slip due to the effects of Hurricane Irma on Florida and Georgia.
+U.S. gasoline stocks slumped by 8.4 million barrels, the largest weekly decline since the data was first recorded in 1990.
+U.S. gasoline futures extended declines on Thursday, with demand expected to slip because of the impact of Hurricane Irma on Florida and Georgia.

-Distillate stocks fell by 3.2 million barrels, the data showed.
+U.S. distillate stocks fell by 3.2 million barrels.

-(Additional reporting by Aaron Sheldrick and Osamu Tsukimori in Tokyo; editing by Dale Hudson and Jason Neely)
+(Additional reporting by Aaron; Sheldrick and Osamu Tsukimori in Tokyo; Editing by Dale Hudson and David Goodman)